Grief: a normal response when you lose someone you love

-It is not surprising, that the current coronavirus outbreak is having a significant impact on everyone who is bereaved and grieving at this time; whether you are grieving directly due to the loss of someone with coronavirus, whether you feel that the coronavirus context impacted on the care of the person who has died or whether you were bereaved before March this year and had just started on your grief journey when lockdown started.
+It is not surprising, that the coronavirus outbreak has a significant impact on everyone who is bereaved and grieving during this time; whether you are grieving directly due to the loss of someone with Coronavirus, whether you feel that the Coronavirus context impacted on the care of the person who has died or whether you were bereaved before March 2020 and had just started on your grief journey when lockdown started.

-In addition, many people are imagining what it would be like to lose their loved one in this context of lockdown and others are feeling that their loss is not as recognised as it might have been or has been made worse by social distancing measures that have served to increase their sense of isolation in a very real way.
+In addition, many people were imagining what it would be like to lose their loved one in the context of lockdown and others are feeling that their loss is not as recognised as it might have been or has been made worse by social distancing measures that have served to increase their sense of isolation in a very real way.

 Social distancing making thing harder still

-If you were bereaved before coronavirus, you may have been making good progress with your grief and just begun to engage more with the world outside, attend a support group etc and now those face to face social opportunities have been taken away and so grief has been interrupted, possibly leading to a strange sense of being in limbo.
+If you were bereaved before Coronavirus, you may have been making good progress with your grief and just begun to engage more with the world outside, attend a support group etc and thene face to face social opportunities were taken away and so grief was interrupted, possibly leading to a strange sense of being in limbo.